 The difficulty is cleared up in verse 20.
 Peter wrote that Christ "preached [past tense] unto the spirits in [present tense] prison."
 It is obvious that Jesus preached to these people through Noah (1 Peter 1:11).
 The preaching was done long ago while Noah was still alive.
-There is nothing in the verse that ceive her; this the command I received requires that these wicked people who lived before the flood were being
+There is nothing in the verse that requires that these wicked people who lived before the flood were being